 Wall does it himself in "Summit."
 Naturally, by the end of "Endgame," he is dead.

-After "Failsafe" the Team members get a much needed therapy session with Black Canary.
+After "Failsafe" the Team members get a much needed therapy session with Black Canary, though she isn't an accredited therapist.

 In "Terrors", Miss Martian and Superboy attend therapy while disguised as the Terror Twins.
-Miss Martian uses it as a chance to try and get Superboy to deal with his issues with Superman.
+Miss Martian uses it as a chance to try and get Superboy to deal with his issues with Superman, but considering the nature of the inmates in that prison, the doctors on staff aren't terribly good at their jobs.

 However, this is seemingly played straight with Arsenal, who doesn't seem to have received any psychological counseling or therapy after being mutilated and losing eight years of his life in a cryogenic tube, to the point that he tried to kill himself rather than let himself be captured by Blue Beetle.
 However, it may just be that he is refusing to see one.